X-Ray Crack Detectability

 • Characterizes crack detection capabilities

-• Optimizes X-ray radiography test setups
+• Optimizes and verifies X-ray radiography test setups

 • Inexpensive to operate